 Thank you to the amazing companies that have supported this episode.

 Boppy makes a lot of great products to support you during pregnancy and for your baby.
-This newborn lounger will be a lifesaver for you as a new parent.
-You can click here to check out the Newborn Lounger and other products I love from Boppy.
+The Original Boppy Pillow will be a lifesaver as a new parent.
+You can click here to check out some of my favorite products from Boppy.
 Use the promo code PREGPOD20 to save 20% off at Boppy.com.

 Zahler makes high-quality prenatal vitamins that have the active form of folate plus omega 3s and DHA.
 For the current promo code to save on an amazing prenatal vitamin click this link Zahler Prenatal + DHA.
 During the month of November 2020 you can save 30% off the Prenatal +DHA, plus get free a free full-size zinc supplement, and a free silicone baby bib with your purchase.
 Click here for details.